Home Pet ParentsAdopting an Indie Dog: Should You Adopt a Street Dog?

 Anyone looking to adopt Indies is going to ask, “What’s the nature of Indies?”
 The answer is not as simple.

-For hundreds of years, people have used Indies as guard and companion dogs.
+For hundreds of years, people have used Indies as guards and companion dogs.

-Just like any other breed, the personality traits of one dog depends on both nature and nurture.
+Just like any other breed, the personality traits of one dog depend on both nature and nurture.

 Indies are highly trainable and adaptable dogs with an even temperament.
 So, even if their ancestors were once used as guard dogs or watchdogs, you can train them to be your plushies.